seancron/honors-thesis/README.md

-honors-thesis
+Honors Thesis
 =============

-Research and files related to my Honors Thesis at UML
+My name is Sean Cronin.
+I'm a senior undergraduate Computer Science student at UMass Lowell.
+This repo contains all the research and files related to my honors thesis, which I am working on this upcoming year.